Connect with others who understand.

 If you’re leaving the country, you may need travel insurance.
 Bear in mind that if you require an out-of-country hospital stay or clinic visit, it can be expensive.
 Have a list of medications, paperwork, and health insurance information with you.

-Additionally, bring a medical alert bracelet if you have one to let people know you have diabetes, in case you have a low or high blood sugar reaction and need specific assistance.
+Additionally, bring a medical alert bracelet if you have one.
+A bracelet can let people know you have diabetes, in case you have a low or high blood sugar reaction and need specific assistance.

 Other travel-preparation tips include the following: